INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Introduction

-The increase in social contacts led to the emergence of referral marketing that exploits social connections for the purpose of promoting a product or service \citep{roelens2018advances}.
-In this context, social network topology is considered a major factor in the information dissemination process, and influencers are the best candidates to make referral.
-To fully harness the power of social networks, it is essential to go beyond simply identifying opinion leaders.
-Anticipating the emergence of potential influencers before they even join the network can be a key competitive accelerator.
-Furthermore, predicting the possibility of re-influencing behavior from past influencers, who may refer new clients multiple times throughout their customer lifetime, is also critical.
-By taking these proactive steps, businesses can effectively leverage the power of social networks to expand their reach and drive growth.
-Moreover, the usability of influencer prediction models for businesses heavily depends on the profit they generate.
-Cost-sensitive decision making based on instance-dependent threshold tuning has proved to result in the highest savings for businesses \citep{vanderschueren2022predict}.
+Typically, the technique used to incentivize customers who are considered influencers falls within the context of referral marketing, which leverages social connections to promote a product or service \citep{roelens2018advances}.
+In this context, the topology of social networks is considered a major factor in the dissemination of information, with influencers being the best candidates to make referrals.
+To harness the power of social networks, it is essential to go beyond simply identifying opinion leaders.
+Anticipating the rise of potential influencers prior to their network enrollment, while also enabling re-influencing actions from past influencers who could repeatedly refer new customers, can serve as a significant competitive accelerator.
+Moreover, the value of predictive models depends heavily on the profit generated when the model's predictions are used in real marketing campaigns.
+Cost-sensitive decision making based on instance-dependent threshold tuning has proven to result in the highest savings \citep{vanderschueren2022predict}.
+This is achieved by complimeting a cost-insensitive classifier with cost-sensitive threshold optimization, which is known as the ``predict-then-optimize'' approach \citep{vanderschueren2022predict}.
+As a result, the use of influencer prediction models should not only be based on predictive performance, but also integrate a business view and evaluate the potential profit of the action, a property that is often overlooked in the existing studies.
+By doing so, businesses can effectively leverage the power of social networks to both expand their reach and drive financial growth, as well as more effectively target customers, reducing unnecessary spam and providing both a more nuanced approach to customer incentivizing and a better customer experience.

-As a result, the problem of influencer prediction is highly complex, involving intricate networks, temporal dynamics, diverse social connections, and the need for profit orientation.
-Dynamic Graph Neural Networks (DGNN) offer a promising solution by effectively learning from evolving network data, capturing temporal dependencies and evolving patterns \citep{skarding2021foundations}.
-Moreover, DGNNs can leverage multiple relationship types within networks through edge coloring, by attributing specific characteristics to edges.
-To the best of our knowledge, no research has addressed the influencer \textit{prediction} problem on dynamic attributed edge-colored customer networks with cost-sensitive decision making.